 This combination of factors makes the CRP129E the best choice for both professionals and home car enthusiasts, in our opinion.
 It’s the easiest to use, has the most comprehensive features, and is still a great value at just over two hundred bucks.

 The Launch CRP129 and Launch CRP129E are very similar products in many respects.
 At first glance, they look nearly identical, down to the red rubber casing.
 All three of the Launch CRP129 models are compact and portable.
-They’re very simple to use, too, with comprehensive features that will meet the needs of professional mechanics.
+They’re very simple to use, too, with comprehensive features that will meet professional mechanics’ needs.

 Design and Specifications

 The Launch CRP129 has a simple interface.
 All of the controls are clearly labeled and easy to use, and the navigation is intuitive.
-You’ll appreciate the 3.5” LCD display, which gives you high-definition clarity that’s easy to read.
+You’ll appreciate the 3.5″ LCD, which gives you high-definition clarity that’s easy to read.

-In terms of set-up and operation, you won’t need to install any drivers or do any set-up.
+You won’t need to install any drivers or do any set-up in terms of set-up and operation.
 The Launch CRP129 is basically plug-and-play straight from the box.
 It starts up quickly when you’re ready to use it, too, so you can jump right into your diagnostics.

 The Launch CRP129X has a very similar design to the Launch CRP129.
 It is slightly larger, though it’s still very compact.
-More space also means room for a bigger screen, which makes it a better buy for those with imperfect eyesight.
+More space also means room for a bigger screen, making it a better buy for those with imperfect eyesight.

 Another great feature of the CRP129E and CRP129X’s designs is that they are powered by a 400 mAh Lithium-Ion battery.
 The battery is rechargeable and long-lasting, and it comes with the scanner.
 Being free from a power cord gives you a lot more flexibility as you perform your diagnostics.